 Reading more:

 Offer soft, plush bedding in various areas of your home where your Sphynx cat likes to rest or nap.
-Consider heated beds or blankets to provide additional warmth and comfort.
+Consider heated beds or cozy blankets for additional warmth and comfort.

-Provide a variety of toys, puzzles, and interactive games to keep your Sphynx cat mentally stimulated and physically active.
+Provide a variety of interactive toys, puzzle toys, and engaging games to keep your Sphynx cat mentally stimulated and physically active.
 Rotate toys regularly to maintain interest and prevent boredom.

-Place sturdy scratching posts or pads throughout your home to satisfy your Sphynx cat's natural scratching instincts.
-Scratching posts not only fulfill a behavioral need but also help keep their nails healthy.
+Place sturdy scratching posts or scratching pads throughout your home to satisfy your Sphynx cat's natural scratching instincts.
+These not only fulfill a behavioral need but also help keep their nails healthy.

 Reading more:

-Ensure windows and balconies are securely screened or enclosed to prevent your Sphynx cat from escaping or falling.
+Ensure windows and balconies are securely screened or enclosed with window screens to prevent your Sphynx cat from escaping or falling.
 Safety measures are essential to protect your cat from potential hazards.

 Provide multiple litter boxes placed in quiet, easily accessible locations to encourage proper elimination habits.
-Keep litter boxes clean and odor-free to promote good litter box hygiene.
+Keep litter boxes clean and odor‑free to promote good hygiene.

 Position cat trees or perches near windows to allow your Sphynx cat access to natural light and views of the outdoors.
 Sunlight exposure can boost their mood and provide a sense of environmental enrichment.